 - That the couple, witnesses and officiant sign a Marriage License issued by a county in the State of California.

-- That the officiant return the Marriage License to the issuing county within 10 days of the ceremony.
+- That the officiant return the Marriage License to the issuing county within 10 days of the wedding ceremony.

 The minister/officiant must: